DFE-Digital/get-into-teaching-app/README.md

 ## Running specs

 **Dependencies:** The Chrome and chromedriver need to be installed for the feature tests.
-Alternatively, install the chromium and chromium-webdriver for smaller footprint.
+Alternatively, install the chromium and chromium-chromedriver for smaller footprint.

 To run the Ruby specs